 NOTE: "TESS" IS UNAVAILABLE FOR PROGRAMS AT THIS TIME

 The smallest member of the Cockatoo family, these popular birds originally come from the bush lands of Australia.

 NOTE: OUR BIRDS ARE NOT AVAILABLE FOR MOBILE BIRTHDAY PARTIES.

-So cute and cuddly, Peter is our lop-eared rabbit and a party favorite.
+So cute and cuddly, Winston Oreo is our mini-dutch rabbit and a party favorite.
 He is available for most birthday parties and events.
-Rabbits are heat sensitive so Peter is not available for mobile events during the hottest times of the year.
+Rabbits are heat sensitive so Winston Oreo is not available for mobile events during the hottest times of the year.

-Elsa is our sweet and adorable guinea pig.
-She is just a baby and will be ready anytime now to be a guest at your event.
+Stella is our sweet and adorable guinea pig.
 They are gentle, social animals and are very vocal.
 They are not related to pigs but are part of the rodent family which makes them a relative of rats and mice.

 Chinchillas live high in the Andes mountain of South America at elevations above 18,000 feet.
 Their thick fur makes them the softest animals in the world.
 Because of this, our chinchillas cannot be used for programs in the summer months.
 Our chinchillas will be on vacation for the spring and summer - Look for their return this fall!